zumasys/docs/site/accuterm/license-and-user-management/creating-users/README.md

 ### Info

 Prior to creating a user, you will need to have already created your [Customer Portal User](./../../../customer-portal/registration/README.md) and be assigned as an Administrator to your company's account.
+If you have a code from an online purchase, please see the image below to select the option to redeem your license key.

 1. Expand the AccuTerm module from the main navigation page in the Customer Portal and select Users & Licenses.